Risk Assessment & Mitigation Engineer/Specialist, Critical Infrastructure Protection

 - Bachelor’s Degree in Engineering, Computer Science, or another technical area directly applicable to the reliability and security of the BPS is required.
 Bachelor’s Degree in another discipline and directly related experience may be considered in lieu of technical degree

-- A minimum of five years of relevant power system reliability and/or security experience is required
+- A minimum of two years of relevant power system reliability and/or security experience is required

 - Relevant industry experience and knowledge with the support and implementation of operational technology, specifically SCADA/EMS, substation automation, communication, and/or network implementation is required